 'Payday lenders' to try

-Elsewhere on MoneySavingExpert.com we list best buys - and there is one here.
-But it's geographically limited to people who live or work in four central London boroughs (Southwark, Lambeth, Camden and City of Westminster), one's for people in South Birmingham, Worcestershire & Sandwell, and the other's a pilot scheme for people living in the Liverpool City Council area.
+Elsewhere on MoneySavingExpert.com we list best buys - and there are a couple here.
+But one's geographically limited to people who live or work in four central London boroughs (Southwark, Lambeth, Camden and City of Westminster), one's for people in South Birmingham, Worcestershire & Sandwell, and the other's a pilot scheme for people living in the Liverpool City Council area.

 Best buy payday lenders